anhminhtran235/real_time_sudoku_solver/README.md

 # 3/ How can you run it?

 - Just download all files, make sure you have the required installation of Python, OpenCV, Tensorflow and Keras, and run main.py
+- If you want to try training the Convolution Network on your own computer, you will need to download